-- Free Expert Guide: “8 common reasons why cover letters fail.”
+- Expert Guide: “8 common reasons why cover letters fail.”

-- SMART ACADEMICS blogpost no 8 “Deadline Disaster: seven easy steps to avoid”
+- Smart Academics Blog #8 “Deadline Disaster: seven easy steps to avoid”

-- SMART ACADEMICS blogpost no. 16 “Your job talk: 5 tips to make it a success!”
+- Smart Academics Blog #16 “Your job talk: 5 tips to make it a success!”

-- SMART ACADEMICS blogpost no. 18 “CV-makeover: revamp the design of yours!”
+- Smart Academics Blog #18 “CV-makeover: revamp the design of yours!”

 - TRESS ACADEMIC courses ‘How to apply for a post-doc’ position’ and ‘How to apply for a permanent staff position’